joshdurbin/nomad-workload-cpu-actuals-report-generator/README.md

 ...and if enabled, for each 1 hour, 1 day, 7 days, 30 days:

+1. Miss Rate (rate of stats from Prometheus that refer to past, now non-existent Nomad instances)
-1. Mean
+2. Mean
-2. 50th Percentile
+3. 50th Percentile
-3. 95th Percentile
+4. 95th Percentile
-4. Max
+5. Max
-5. Standard Deviation
+6. Standard Deviation
-6. Kurtosis
+7. Kurtosis
-7. Skewness
+8. Skewness

 ## Why use this?